MoonStorm/FastCrud/README.md

     - [Breaking change] Clean separation for the formatter and the sql builder.
 As a result, the access to the formatter got moved out of the ISqlBuilder and into the Sql static class.
     - Extended the functionality of the Sql "formattables", exposed via the Sql static class, to allow for easy access to both the raw resolved names and their SQL ready counterparts.
     - Relationships have been reworked:
       - [Breaking change] The fluent mapping setup has changed for setting up relationships.
       - The limit of 7 entities in a JOIN was removed.
       - The main entity and the JOINed entities can now be aliased.
 It is now recommended to do so when working with multiple entities in a statement for easy targeting in the WHERE clause.
       - JOIN support has been extended to the GET and COUNT methods.
       - SQL statements no longer require the presence of a relationship preset in the mappings.
 You can join with whatever you want, using whatever navigation properties you want (or none) and with any ON clause you desire.
       - Added support for self referenced entities (via InverseProperty attribute / fluent mappings / directly in the query).
       - Added support for one-to-one relationships (via InverseProperty attribute / fluent mappings / directly in the query).
       - Added support for multiple references to the same target (via InverseProperty attribute / fluent mappings / directly in the query).
-    - A stable preview is available on NuGet (visible in VS when "Include preleleases" is checked in the Package Manager panel).
   - Model generator (database first):
     - [Breaking change] Added support for self referenced entities.
     - [Breaking change] Added support for multiple references to the same target using the InverseProperty attribute.